CarlosZubilete/Java-Dinamic-Web-V/README.md

 3. Deploy the project to the Tomcat server.
 4. Access the application via your browser (e.g., `http://localhost:8080/Web_Project_V/`).

-## Documentation

-See the `doc/` folder for PDF guides and notes on layered programming, database tables, and variable types.

 ## Author

 This project was developed as a college assignment to demonstrate best practices in Java web application development using the MVC pattern and layered architecture.

 ---

 Feel free to explore, modify, and use this project for learning purposes!